Deep Learning and Density Functional Theory: Results

 \subsubsection{EDNNs as a functional}

 Firstly, we show that EDNNs can be used as an energy functional for correlation, exchange, external, kinetic and total energies.
 For the LDA, PBE, and MGGA functionals discussed in Section \ref{methods}, we used the computed self-consistent charge densities as input to an EDNN and were able to successfully predict the correlation, exchange, external and total energies simultaneously for both SHO and RND external potentials.
-Starting with the models where the SHO external potentials were used in the DFT calculations, we found that the mean absolute errors for each particular case are within chemical accuracy.
-These can be seen in Table \ref{main_results_2_table} of the supplementary information.
+Starting with the models where the SHO external potentials were used in the DFT calculations, we found that the mean absolute errors for each particular case are less than 1.5 mHa.
+These can be seen in Table \ref{main_results_2_table} of Appendix \ref{mae_sho}.
 In Figure \ref{main_results_1}, we show predicted minus true versus true for the one and ten electron models with the different exchange-correlation functionals when the RND external potentials were used in the DFT calculations.
-In this figure, it is clear that the error of the models increase with the number of electrons.
+In this Figure, it is clear that the error of the models increase with the number of electrons.
 This increase in error is expected due to the increase in the range of energies and can be physically attributed to the increase of interactions in the system.
-Looking to Table \ref{main_results_1_table} of the supplementary information we also observe that mean absolute errors become larger as the complexity of the exchange-correlation functional increases.
+Looking to Table \ref{main_results_1_table} of Appendix \ref{mae_rnd} we also observe that the mean absolute errors become larger as the complexity of the exchange-correlation functional increases.
 In addition to these trends, we also notice that the energy with the largest mean absolute error comes from the external energy functional.
 This again can be attributed to the ranges of the various energies.
-The external energy has the largest range out of all the energies being predicted.
+The external energy has the largest range of all the energies being predicted.
+We also address the generalizability of the models by testing the model that was trained on 10 electron charge densities calculated with the RND external potentials and the LDA functional with 10 electron charge densities calculated with the SHO external potentials and the LDA functional (and vice versa).
+We found in both cases the errors increased by several orders of magnitude.
+This is not surprising given the different energy ranges of the datasets.
+On the contrary, when examining the true versus predicted plot for the model trained on the RND dataset but tested on with the SHO dataset, we found that a constant shift could simply be added to substantially decrease the error.
+We expect that this constant shift could be easily rectified if SHO training examples are included in the training process.